-Rob Horton is the Executive Director of Transformation at ThreeWill.
-His experience includes over 25 years leading software architecture, design, and development focusing on support tools, automation, and e-commerce for large corporations and his own small businesses.
+Rob Horton is the Executive Director of Strategy and Business Development at ThreeWill.
+His experience includes over 25 years of leading software architecture, design, and development focusing on support tools, automation, and e-commerce for large corporations and his own small businesses.

 As the Jive platform continues to remain relatively stagnant and the Microsoft 365 platform adds features at a nearly alarming pace, we have been working with an increasing number of organizations to generate ROM estimates for our Jive to Microsoft Enterprise Migration service offering.
 Since this has come up so frequently, we decided to update our “rules of thumb” guidelines for Enterprise Migration ROM budgets.
 See below for more details.

 Jive to Microsoft Enterprise Migration Workshop

 We offer and strongly encourage our ThreeWill Enterprise Migration workshop to help with understanding, organizing, and planning your migration from Jive to Microsoft.
 The workshop delivers critical information organizations need to make informed decisions regarding their migration from Jive to Microsoft.

 - Jive to Microsoft Enterprise Migration Workshop – 20K

 - Small – 20K workshop + 100 to 125K implementation

 - Medium – 20K workshop + 125 to 250K implementation

 - Large – 20K workshop + 250K to 500K implementation